CAPteens - Youth Development

 You will be connected to an anonymous peer operator who is trained to help you receive real time, real solutions to real problems.
 You don't need to stay silent any longer, or worry about how to intervene.
 Just text 518-300-4320 and get the help you need.

-R U OK is a service sponsored by CAPTAIN Youth and Family Services' CAPteens and All In One Wireless.
+R U OK is a service sponsored by CAPTAIN Community Human Services' CAPteens and All In One Wireless.
 It is available 7am into the evening each day school is in session.

 Watch the R U OK video to learn more!